-We then brought a bike into the classroom (for the first session, and later did this outside in groups), where we got Scott (a student who inspired me to build this into the session, as I’d noticed he was a keen bike rider during my visits to the school) to ride over a tile to make pattern and texture.
+We then brought a bike into the classroom (for the first session, and later did this outside in groups), where we got a student (who inspired me to build this into the session, as I’d noticed he was a keen bike rider during my visits to the school) to ride over a tile to make pattern and texture.
 It was a big success, with students and artist alike loving the performance and action of it.
-Scott had great handling of the bike, and was a perfect first volunteer to show the other students how to use the bike safely with a helmet, while keeping it under good control.
+This student had great handling of the bike, and was a perfect first volunteer to show the other students how to use the bike safely with a helmet, while keeping it under good control.

 Our last activity was collaboratively sculpting from a block of clay, using one type of tool per group to see how many textures we could add to the block.
 Students were a little more hesitant than I thought with removal of clay from the block, but I also didn’t give them too many tools which would remove material (in hindsight, loop tools would have been good, it was how I originally conceptualised this activity).
 We used forks, spoons, skewers, vegetable peelers, brushes, combs, wooden clay tools to create unique textures.